WorkloadAutomation/ibm-workload-automation-chart/README.md

 * An **ingress** service that manages external access to the services in the cluster

 You can freely switch between these two types of configuration.

+#### Network policy

+You can optionally specify an egress policy for the server, Dynamic Workload Console and agent.
+See the following example, which allows egress to another destination:

+       networkpolicyEgress:
+	- name: to-mdm
+	  egress:
+	  - to:
+	    - podSelector:
+	        matchLabels:
+		  app.kubernetes.io/name: waserver
+	    - port: 31116
+	        protocol: TCP
+        - name: dns
+          egress:
+          - to:
+              - namespaceSelector:
+                  matchLabels:
+                    name: kube-system
+         - ports:
+             - port: 53
+               protocol: UDP
+             - port: 53
+               protocol: TCP

+For more information, see [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).

 #### Load balancer service